 Under certain circumstances, it is possible to earn course credits for working on projects with educational value in an industrial setting.
-If eligible, students can take up to two internship opportunities for three credits each.
+If eligible, Master's students can take up to two internship opportunities for three credits each.

 To qualify for an internship, a student must meet the following qualifications.
 The student must be in good academic standing.
 To be in good academic standing, a student cannot be on probation, must have a minimum cumulative grade point average of 3.0 and must have successfully completed at least 66% of courses attempted.
 Students not in good academic standing will not be approved for internship opportunities.

 For full-time students, students must have successfully completed two semesters of full-time graduate course work before the internship is to begin.
 If you are a transfer student, we will consider your graduate course work at your previous institution towards this requirement, as long as it was in a related field.
 Please note that the two full-time semesters must be completed before you can begin your internship.
 However, you can apply while still completing your second semester.
 For example, if you begin your studies in the fall semester, you will have completed two semesters at the end of the spring semester.
 As such, you would potentially qualify for a summer internship.
 While you would not be able to work until the summer semester, you could and are encouraged to apply during the spring semester.

 For part-time students, students must have successfully completed six graduate courses before the internship is to begin.
 If you are a transfer student, we will consider your graduate course work at your previous institution towards this requirement, as long as it was in a related field.
 Please note that the sixth graduate course must be completed before you can begin your internship.
 However, you can apply while still completing your sixth course.
 For example, if you are enrolled in your sixth course in the spring semester, you would potentially qualify for a summer internship.
 While you would not be able to work until the summer semester, you could and are encouraged to apply during the spring semester.